 - ½ teaspoon vanilla extract

 - First things first: make sure the bowl of your ice cream maker is thoroughly frozen before beginning!
+You will need a 1.5-quart or larger ice cream maker.

 - Whisk together all ingredients in a large bowl.